top of page

 Many dogs do not have inappropriate or problematic behaviour and can truly benefit from something as simple as good obedience classes.
 However, behavioural problems in cats and dogs are among the leading causes of pet abandonment in North America.
 "Problem" behaviours can be a symptom of deeper anxiety and inner turmoil in our pets.
 If small problems are not addressed early by a dog behaviour expert or are addressed poorly, they can develop into lifelong, severe and very serious behavioural tendencies, which can prove life-threatening.
 The longer an inappropriate behaviour persists untreated, the longer and harder it will take to solve it.

 An expert in animal behaviour trained in providing behavioural consultations and assessments can be highly effective in addition to a good trainer.
 A veterinarian can distinguish whether behaviours have a medical or anxiety component or whether they are simply poorly learned tendencies.
 A behaviour problem is much different than a problem behaviour.
+Figuring out the difference, whether there is an undelying medical cause is imperative.

 We Help Your Pets Relax